 Fill Out a FAFSA form

-Nearly every college and university in the United States uses the FAFSA in arriving at financial aid decisions.
+Nearly every college and university in the U.S. uses the FAFSA in arriving at financial aid decisions.
 The difference between the actual costs (as determined by the college) and the EFC, is the amount of financial need.
-Schools are not forced to offer any aid, but they may offer grants, loans or a work-study program to cover the financial need.
+Schools are not forced to offer financial aid, but they may offer grants, loans or a work-study program to cover the financial need.

 Find a Scholarship

 Scholarships are by far the most preferable form of financial aid.
 There is an estimated $46 billion available in grants and scholarships – otherwise known as “free money” – to help pay for college.

 Most grants and scholarships are based on financial need, merit or both.
 Nearly all of them require a FAFSA form to be considered.
 The most common one is the Pell Grant, a needs-based federal program that provides up to $5,815 per school year.
 There are thousands of other grants handed out by colleges, state governments, civic and religious organizations and even individuals.
 Go to sites like Unigo.com, Fastweb.com, Cappex.com, SchoolSoup.com and Scholarship.com to find something that fits your child’s profile.

 While it’s true that most scholarships require a great SAT score or grade-point average, there are some that award grant money based on skills or creativity.
 For example, the winner of the David Letterman Telecommunications Scholarship is selected based on creativity.
 The value: $10,000.
 The Duck Brand Duct Tape Stuck at Prom contest winners split $10,000 between the winning couple that wears duct tape outfits and accessories to their high school prom.

 Check out the Smart Student Guide to Financial Aid or go to Unusual Aid for more unusual scholarship awards.